BIO

 “Truly beautiful” (The Washington Post), “startlingly immediate” (Wall Street Journal), “darkly brilliant” (Classical Review) and “gritty, colorful, often profane and clearly true-to-life” (Opera News), composer Matthew Peterson moves dynamically between bold, socially-relevant contemporary operas, vast orchestral works celebrating a great and powerful natural world, playful and virtuosic solos, and shimmering, innovative choral works.

 Peterson’s music contains multitudes: seriousness, humor, power, tenderness, wilfulness - the grand and sublime as well as the fragile and delicate.
-His music has been commissioned and performed around the world by leading ensembles including the Minnesota Orchestra, Atlanta Symphony Orchestra, Gothenburg Symphony Orchestra, Washington National Opera at the Kennedy Center, the Swedish Radio Choir, Eric Ericsons Chamber Choir, and Stockholm Saxophone Quartet.
+His music has been commissioned and performed around the world by leading ensembles including the Swedish Radio Symphony Orchestra, Minnesota Orchestra, Atlanta Symphony Orchestra, Gothenburg Symphony Orchestra, Washington National Opera at the Kennedy Center, the Swedish Radio Choir, Eric Ericsons Chamber Choir, and Stockholm Saxophone Quartet.

 CURRENT ACTIVITY

 From 2024-2026 Peterson is Composer-in-Residence with Dalasinfoniettan in Falun, Sweden.
-Since 2020 he has received commissions from the Swedish Radio Choir, Gränslandet Symfonisk Fest, Musik i Syd, Dalasinfoniettan, Carolinae Röster, Högalidskyrkan, Relativ Dansproduktion, Metropolitan Symphony Orchestra, Lund Choral Festival, Stockholm Saxophone Quartet, FST & SKAP, Gustaf Sjökvists Kammarkör, Sofia Vokalensemble, organist Daniel Larsson, and percussionist Magdalena Meitzner.
-As an orchestrator and co-composer he has collaborated with performing and recording artists Moonica Mac, Kleerup, Erik Lundin, Molly Hammar, Sirintip Phasuk, Parham, Sara Ajnnak, and Mariam the Believer.
+Since 2020 he has received commissions from the Swedish Radio Symphony Orchestra, Swedish Radio Choir, Vattnäs Opera, Norrköping Symphony Orchestra, Gränslandet Symfonisk Fest, Musik i Syd, Dalasinfoniettan, Carolinae Röster, Högalidskyrkan, Relativ Dansproduktion, Lund Choral Festival, Stockholm Saxophone Quartet, Gustaf Sjökvists Kammarkör, Sofia Vokalensemble, saxophonist Theo Hillborg, organist Daniel Larsson, and percussionist Magdalena Meitzner.
+As co-composer and orchestrator he has collaborated with performing and recording artists Moonica Mac, Kleerup, Erik Lundin, Molly Hammar, Sirintip Phasuk, Parham, Sara Ajnnak, and Mariam the Believer.

-Peterson’s recordings include the internationally-acclaimed original-cast album of the opera Voir Dire (RedHouse, 2020), In Paradisum with Sofia Vokalensemble, featuring Cantate Domino (Footprint, 2019), Light Fields with Uppsala Vokalensemble (Footprint, 2020), Smooth Fat Nasty, the portrait album of Peterson’s complete saxophone works with Stockholm Saxophone Quartet (European Gramophone, Dec 2021), and the 2025-26 release of Högalidsmässan with Gustaf Sjökvists Kammarkör.
+Peterson’s recordings include the internationally-acclaimed original-cast album of the opera Voir Dire (RedHouse, 2020), In Paradisum with Sofia Vokalensemble featuring Cantate Domino (Footprint, 2019), Light Fields with Uppsala Vokalensemble (Footprint, 2020), Smooth Fat Nasty, the portrait album of Peterson’s complete saxophone works with Stockholm Saxophone Quartet (European Gramophone, Dec 2021), My Hiding Place with Carolinae Röster (2026), and the September 2026 release of The Sanctuary Mass (Högalidsmässan) with Gustaf Sjökvists Kammarkör.

 AWARDS AND RECOGNITIONS